On the Model Update Strategies for Supervised Learning in AIOps Solutions: Experiment Design

 \subsubsection{Performance.}

 We evaluate the performance of our models using the AUC (Area Under the Receiver Operating Characteristic Curve) metric, which is a standard and widely used metric for evaluating machine learning models.
 AUC measures the model performance by calculating the area under the curve of true positive rate (TPR) against false positive rate (FPR) at different classification thresholds.
 It evaluates a model's ability to discriminate between positive samples (e.g., failed jobs) and negative samples (e.g., normal jobs).
 Prior work recommends the use of AUC over threshold-dependent metrics (e.g., precision and recall) when comparing model performance~\cite{tantithamthavorn2018experience}.
 In our replication package, we also report other performance metrics (e.g., F1 score and MCC (Matthews Correlation Coefficient)).
-In order to mitigate the impact of random noise, we train and test each model with each approach 100 times and calculate the average performance of each model.
+To mitigate the impact of random noise, we train and test each model with each strategy 100 times and calculate their average performance.